nsetzer/daedalus-games/csp2.md

 two CspMaps, side by side
 mock client
-individual latency sliders for each side client holds on to messages in an incomming queue, moves them to an outgoing queue
+individual latency sliders for each side client holds on to messages in an incoming queue, moves them to an outgoing queue

+the passive replication article implies sending the inputs to the server which applies them in real time and replicates them to the clients. this implies that while the clock is synchronized, the inputs are not synchronized and that deltas will need to be sent out to all clients

+passive replication could potentially solve the jump bug and the bullet bug, as the player will end up jumping or firing the gun when the other player receives the message